 Pemba Gyalje Sherpa is one of the most notable Sherpas of the past 10 years, with 129 total ascents on various mountains.
 He was awarded the designations of Adventurer of the Year and the Heroism Award, presented by National Geographic in 2009 for his actions during the 2008 K2 Tragedy.
 His awards also include the Everest National Award, presented by the Nepalese Government, and the Davis A. Sowles Memorial Award, presented by The American Alpine Club.

 Gyalje appeared in the documentary film The Summit, alongside Swedish climber Fredrik Sträng and Nordic climber Cecilie Skög, where he recounted the tragic day 11 climbers died on K2 after an avalanche severed the fixed ropes.
-Gyalje was hailed as a hero for attempting to aid hurt climbers and coordinating rescues that day.
-He spent a total of 90 hours in the Death Zone, 70 of which were spent coordinating rescues.
+Gyalje was hailed as a hero for aiding hurt climbers and coordinating rescues the next morning.
+By the end of the disaster, Gyalje spent a total of 90 hours in the Death Zone, 70 of which were spent coordinating rescues.